 29. All aspects of product design are documented and filed for easier evaluation and control.

-The design verification is done continuously during the development of a product and includes:
+The design verification is an integral part of product development and includes:

 43. Homogeneity over the plate

-44. Cross reactivity and interference of important substances
+44. Cross reactivity and interference of relevant substances

 46. Hook effect